ramos-iyer/Visualizing-the-various-trends-among-popular-movies-TV-shows-and-a-sentiment-analysis-of-their-revi/README.md

 ### Overview
 The aim of this research is to analyse the various trends and distributions among popular movies and tv shows along with a sentiment analysis of the reviews for them.
 Considering the number of movies and tv shows spread throughout the years along with their popularity, ratings, genres and various other intrinsic factors, we have created visualizations for better understanding of what the current trends have been.
 Along with this, a sentiment analysis of the various reviews were considered which was divided into positive and negative reviews and a visual study was conducted to find comparisons between these two modes of entertainment.
 A notable finding was that there is no correlation of the ratings and the popularity of movies as well as tv shows along with the fact that movies and tv shows released very recently have more popularity than others.
 In terms of the sentiment analysis of reviews for these popular movies and tv shows, the most number of popular tv shows is in the Drama genre, but it also has the most number of negative reviews.

+<a id='method'></a>

+### Methodology

+Each of the files in this project follows the same methodology in order to extract, transform and visualize the data.
+Below image shows the same -

+<a id='components'></a>

+### Components
+There are four components to this project:

+<a id='movie_full'></a>

+#### Movie Metadata
+- Extracts the movie metadata like runtime, genre, production country, production company, etc.
+- Transforms the data.
+- Creates visualisations.

+<a id='tv_full'></a>

+#### TV Shows Metadata
+- Extracts the tv shows metadata like runtime, genre, production country, production company, etc.
+- Transforms the data.
+- Creates visualisations.

+<a id='movie_reviews'></a>

+#### Movie Reviews
+- Extracts the movie review data.
+- Transforms the data.
+- Performs sentiment analysis on the reviews.
+- Creates visualisations.

+<a id='tv_reviews'></a>

+#### TV Shows Reviews
+- Extracts the tv shows review data.
+- Transforms the data.
+- Performs sentiment analysis on the reviews.
+- Creates visualisations.

+<a id='running'></a>

+### Running the Code

+In order to generate the visualizations, the following sequence needs to be followed to run the code.
+This is due to the fact that the movie and tv show metadata being extracted and fed into the databases is also being used by the visualisations created in the movie and tv show reviews.

+- Movie_FULL.py
+- TV_FULL.py
+- Movie_Review.py
+- TV_Review.py

+<a id='screenshots'></a>

+### Screenshots

+<a id='config'></a>

+### System Configuration Steps

 In order to run the codes mentioned in this project, you need to follow the below given configuration steps :